 But what about ongoing protection?

 Of course, accidents could still happen when you are working on your site.
-So the Basic plan provides you with a discount on any future Tech Rescues you might need, and the Pro plan has unlimited 30 min jobs/repairs included.
+So the Protect plan provides you with one Tech Rescue a month, and the Membership + & E-commerce plans have unlimited 30 min jobs/repairs included.

 Think of it as health insurance for your site.